Sreenidhi-1/Fetal-Health-Prediction/README.md

 To ensure the privacy of sensitive data, the project implements two key privacy-preserving techniques: Private Aggregation of Teacher Ensembles (PATE) and Federated Learning.

-#### PATE

-PATE is utilized to train a model without direct access to the individual records.
+-PATE : PATE is utilized to train a model without direct access to the individual records.
 It involves training multiple "teacher" models on disjoint subsets of the data and then aggregating their predictions in a privacy-preserving manner.

-#### Federated Learning

-Federated Learning is implemented to train the model across decentralized devices.
+-Federated Learning : Federated Learning is implemented to train the model across decentralized devices.
 This allows the model to learn from distributed data without exposing individual data records.

 ### Visualization